What is lead abatement?

 - Housing Choice Voucher (formerly Section 8) properties are not exempt and must get a Lead-Safe Certificate.

-- Applications for the Lead-Safe Certificate require a lead-safe report (e.g. clearance report) and a $25 fee and may be completed entirely online.
+- Applications for the Lead-Safe Certificate require a lead-safe report (e.g. clearance report) and a $25 fee and must be completed entirely online.

 - Qualifying properties must pass a visual and dust wipe inspection performed by a local lead inspector.
 The certificate is valid for 5 years.
 Fully abated properties are eligible for a 20-year certificate with proper documentation.